deepblue663/awesome-cyber/Axonius/README.md

 * consider splitting to laptops and non-laptops
 * Add additional filters such as power status, last seen
+* This query requires information on HD encryption.
+Normally it can be provided by adapters such as AWS, AzureAD (Intune) or SCCM.
+Some adapters provide HD information WITHOUT encryption information, e.g. ServiceNow.

 ```
 "specific_data" == match([plugin_name not in ['service_now_adapter'] and (("data.hard_drives.is_encrypted" == false) and (("data.hard_drives.free_size" == ({"$exists":true,"$ne":null}))))])